 4. Conduct Routine Validation

 A firm is required to prove it is operating within a state of control.
-Therefore, it must verify that cGMPs are in conformance with regulatory standards.
-This includes conducting process validation to ensure that data submitted is compliant and useful.
+Therefore, it must verify that cGMPs are in conformance.
+This includes conducting process validation to ensure that the data submitted is compliant and useful.

 In this instance, it’s clear that a discrepancy exists.
 An automated system would begin an investigation based on a lot of rejection.
 By the end of the investigation, the firm will have statistical findings and documentation of the nonconformance.
 If necessary, a CAPA will automate correction of the nonconformance and re-validation of the process.
 Plus, an automated system can trigger any type of impurity study at any time during production to validate the reliability of the process.
 The result is evidentiary proof that the issue is resolved, and the new process is repeatable and meets all cGMPs.

 Compliance means a firm has established suitable, adequate, and appropriate controls to yield pure and quality product(s).
 Leveraging a robust QMS platform enables firms to gain control of all aspects of the production process to detect and remedy adulteration.
 It uses systematic processes to provide evidence that controls are documented, monitored, measured and reviewed.
 Integration with multiple systems further extends workflow capabilities and builds a reliable, centralized source that provides a birds-eye view into the state of compliance.
 The end result is more control, unified management and higher output of a consistent, quality product.